nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Notes Panel

 This panel stores all the information related to notes and tasks that the user may want to keep track of.

+Each note contains an index, a title, contents and tags.

+The index of the notes is only an ordering within the current displayed list, it **is not tied** to the note itself.

 Both the people and notes panels share a pool of tags for easier referencing on which group of people may be related to a specific note.

-Check the [Notes Commands](#note-commands) to learn more about notes.
+Check the [Notes Features](#note-features) to learn more about the commands you can execute related to notes.

 [Back to Top](#sectresbook)